dirkbrockmann/lattices/README.md

 ```
 creates a simple square lattice and stores it in ```Sq```.
 By default the lattice doesn't have periodic boundaries and has linear size L = 10.
 The (x,y)-coordinates of the lattice range from -L to L in both dimensions, so the number of nodes are (2L+1)^2.

+You can pass an integer as a linear size argument:

 ```js
 var Sq = lattice.square(L)
 ```
-creates a lattice of size L.
+This creates a lattice of size L.

 ```js
 var Sq = lattice.square(L).boundary("periodic")
 ```
 creates a lattice of size L with periodic boundary conditions.

-In the square lattices, each node has 8 neighbors when boundary conditions are periodic.
+In square lattices, each node has 8 neighbors when boundary conditions are periodic.
 When they are not the nodes on the borders have 5 neighbors, the nodes in the corners have 3.

 ####  Hexagonal Lattices